Welcome to the Claims Center for Policyholders

 TWIA Will Contact You

 A claims examiner will contact you about TWIA’s decision on your claim.
-If we determine you have damage covered by your TWIA policy, you will either receive a check from us or a notification that the cost to repair or replace the damaged property is less than your deductible and there will be no claim payment.
+If we determine you have damage covered by your TWIA policy, you will either receive a check from us or a notification that the cost to repair or replace the damaged property is less than your deductible, which would result in no claim payment.

 Talk with TWIA — We Will Work with You

-It is important to understand the deadlines related to the appraisal process (see Appraisal below) even if you are still working with TWIA to resolve disagreements about your claim.
+It is important to understand the deadlines related to the appraisal process even if you are still working with TWIA to resolve disagreements about your claim.

 Appraisal

 To preserve your right to appraisal, this process is automatically activated if you notify TWIA that you disagree with our assessment of the covered portion of your claim.
 This does not mean you have to go through the appraisal process, but that you will have the option to in the future.
-You can start this process by having a discussion with your claims examiner or sending TWIA a message through Claims Center or the Policyholder Portal with details about what you are disputing.
-If you are unable to use one of these systems, you can email claims@twia.org with your claim number in the subject line.
-Communicating with us through Claims Center or the Policyholder Portal will allow us to respond faster than email.
-Each of these options (Claims Center, the Policyholder Portal, email) will help document the time when you make the request.
+You can start this process by having a discussion with your claims examiner or sending TWIA a message through the Policyholder Portal with details about what you are disputing.
+If you are unable to use this system, you can email claims@twia.org with your claim number in the subject line.
+Communicating with us through the Policyholder Portal will allow us to respond faster than email.
+This option will help document the time when you make the request.

 Disputes Regarding Denied Claims